 Mount Kailash at a high altitude has a harsh weather.

-In the summer months, from June to the end of September, the average temperatures range from 16°C to 21°C, while the winter months often have temperatures between 0°C and -4°C during the daytime, and dropping to well below freezing at night.
-Throughout most of the year, except for the summer months of July and August, the temperatures at night are normally around or well below freezing, with the coldest month of the year being in January.
-The wind is also a factor throughout most of the year, with the biting winds gusting to as high as 20km/h, making it feel much colder at times.
+In the summer months, from July to August, the average temperatures at Mt.
+Kailash range from 16°C to 21°C, while the winter months often have temperatures between 0°C and -4°C during the daytime, and dropping to well below freezing at night.
+Throughout most of the year, except for the summer months, the temperatures at night are normally around or well below freezing, with the coldest month of the year being in January.
+Wind chill is also a factor throughout most of the year, with the biting winds gusting to as high as 20km/h, making it feel much colder at times.

 Autumn is the second best time to travel to Ngari, which runs from around early September to the end of October.
 Once the summer has passed and the monsoon rains have gone, the skies clear up quickly and the warmer weather that continues after the summer carries on well into September.
 The area is lush and green in the plains and meadows of the region, and while the skies are bright and clear most of the time, there is still the chance of a shower in September.
 By October, the weather has cooled down a little, and the chance of showers has long gone.
 Dry clear weather prevails, cooling slowly towards the end of October.

 Summer (Jul & Aug): A Pleasant Time to Visit Kailash

 Summer, which is the monsoon season from July to August, is often not rated as a good time to visit Mount Kailash in Ngari.
 However, the area in the northwest of Tibet actually sees very little rain in comparison with the rest of Tibet’s tourist areas.

 Summer is good time to visit Lake Manasarovar and Mount Kailash.